 For case statements and aggregates, mistrust subranges as choices after enumeration literals have been added anywhere but the beginning or the end of the enumeration type definition.

-C.7 Numeric Conversion Errors [FLC]
+6.6 Numeric Conversion Errors [FLC]

-C.7.1 Applicability to language
+6.6.1 Applicability to language

 Ada does not permit implicit conversions between different numeric types, hence cases of implicit loss of data due to truncation cannot occur as they can in languages that allow type coercion between types of different sizes.